Double Dipping

 With the implementation of Reg BI earlier this year, regulators are paying even closer attention to advisers’ decisions and how they impact their clients’ best interests.
 If you are uncertain about your duties and what you need to disclose, please do not wait until the SEC is knocking on your door.
 If there is a question or concern about whether a disclosure might be necessary, talk to a compliance consultant about how to discern your best course of action.

-About Red Oak Compliance Solutions
+About Red Oak Compliance

-Red Oak Compliance Solutions is the global advertising review software of choice in the financial services industry, serving clients with more than $19 trillion in assets under management.
+Red Oak Compliance is the global advertising review software of choice in the financial services industry, serving clients with more than $19 trillion in assets under management.
 Red Oak’s advertising compliance review software offers quick implementation timelines, as well as agile technology that responds to client needs and is 100% Books and Records compliant.
 Clients of Red Oak typically see at least 35% faster approvals, and 70% fewer touches or better.